nguyenhphilip/camino/content/posts/final-goodbye.md

 >I remember the day when you told me that you had never felt love before.
 That was on day 4 of our Camino.
 I then made a promise to myself to show you how it feels.
 I don’t know if I have been successful.
 But what I believe is, what we had, that was love.
 It’s possible.
 It’s real.
 Hang onto it.
 Carry it with you.
 Give it to someone else who will love you back.

 >Please don't blame yourself for the way I currently feel – I’ll be fine.
 I tell you this because you have been my best friend, you have taught me so much about life.
 Truly, I cannot fathom the depth of our relationship, and I cannot begin to express how thankful I am.
 I am tearing up as I write this, out of such joy and gratitude.
 This letter, I suppose, will mark the end of my Camino.
-It has taught me the final lesson I needed to learn.
-Love.
+It has taught me the final lesson I needed to learn: what it means to love. <br>
 >-P

 ![](/../images/final.jpg)